rcremese/napari-potential-field-navigation/README.md

 Once generated, the trajectories are shown in a dedicated [napari] layer.
 Hide some of the other layers to improve readability.

 To animate the trajectories, a slider appears at the bottom, with a play/pause button on the left of the slider.
 In the 2D mode, two sliders are shown, one to navigate the image slices, the other one to represent time.

+> **_NOTE:_**  Optimized trajectories usually get trapped at the goal and look like they disappear as they reach the goal.

 ### Vector field optimization